Glossary

 Role Mapping

-The process of associating users or groups with specific roles in digiRunner.
-Role Mapping ensures that users automatically receive the appropriate permissions based on their assigned role, facilitating organized and secure access control across the Admin Console and API resources.
-This feature simplifies permission management by linking roles to users or groups according to their responsibilities.
+The process of assigning users or groups to specific roles in digiRunner, ensuring proper permissions and access control across the Admin Console and API resources.
+This feature streamlines permission management by linking roles to users or groups based on their responsibilities.

 Scheduled Tasks

-A feature that allows administrators to automate specific operations or processes at predefined times.
+A feature for administrators to automate specific operations or processes at predefined times.

 Security Level